meggrooms/Kickstarter_Analysis/README.md

 A Viability Analysis of a Kickstarter Campaign

-## Overview of Louise’s Kickstart Evaluation
+## Overview of Louise’s Kickstarter Evaluation

 Louise approached me to analyze the viability of using a Kickstarter campaign to generate funds for a play she would like to produce.
 I prepared a document with relevant data that will help Louise in her pursuit.